UKCloud/documentation/articles/azure/azs-how-create-vm-terraform.md

 }
 </code></pre>

-## How to execute a plan - using **Environment Variables** option
+### How to execute a plan - using **Environment Variables** option

 > [!TIP]
-> Terraform by default scans your execution directory and is looks for all `tf` files.
+> Terraform by default scans your execution directory and looks for all `tf` files.

-From a PowerShell prompt, navigate to the directory which contains your `tf` files and run the following commands:
+From a PowerShell prompt, navigate to the directory that contains your `tf` files and run the following commands:

 ```powershell
 # Check if your environment is setup correctly